smiracle/interview-questions/topics/react_readme.md

 ### What are hooks in React?

 Hooks are a feature introduced in React 16.8 that allow you to use state and other React features without writing a class.
 They enable you to "hook into" React state and lifecycle features from function components.
-Hooks don't work inside classes â€” they let you use React without classes.
+Hooks don't work inside classes - they let you use React without classes.
 React provides a few built-in Hooks like useState, useEffect, useContext, useReducer, useCallback, useMemo, useRef, useImperativeHandle, useLayoutEffect, and useDebugValue.

 useState: This Hook lets you add React state to function components.
 ```javascript